Mysterious Rhubarb-Companions

 Some plants will return nutrients such as nitrogen to the soil.

-In fact, they may return more than they took, which in turn will
+In fact, they may return more than they take, which in turn will

 benefit "the others" around them.